VACCINE RESOURCE COMMITTEE

 The majority of invasive meningococcal disease (IMD) is associated with Neisseria meningitidis serogroups A, B, C, Y or W. Vaccines for the prevention of IMD that are authorized for use in Canada include:

-Vaccines that cover A, C, Y, W: Quadrivalent conjugate meningococcal vaccines (Men-C-ACYW); and
+• Vaccines that cover A, C, Y, W: Quadrivalent conjugate meningococcal vaccines (Men-C-ACYW)

 These are pre-exposure vaccination (i.e. routine immunization) considerations:

 Meningococcal vaccines are available in Alberta and publicly funded for all infants and children, and some adolescents and young adults.
-Refer to the Alberta Immunization Manual “Biological Pages” for the individual vaccine products to learn which ones are publicly funded.
-The links are here below, along with information sheets for each vaccine type.
+Refer to the Alberta Immunization Program Standards Manual under “Biological Product Information” for the individual vaccine products to learn which ones are publicly funded and for information sheets for patients.

 All of the available vaccines are safe, and anything not publicly funded can be considered on an individual basis for purchase at a pharmacy with prescription.